eliotwrobson/tqdm/README.md

 ## Usage

 `tqdm` is very versatile and can be used in a number of ways.
-The three main ones are given below.
+The two main ones are given below.

 ### Iterable-based